PandemiaProject/pandemia/README.md

 A number of **World Factory** and **Component** examples are provided for the user.
 In particular, for each **Component**, a default model is provided, as well as a void model in case the user does not wish for this component to be active during a simulation.
-Among the **World Factory** examples are **Global** and **Global Grid**.
+Among the **World Factory** examples are **Homogeneous** and **Heterogeneous**.
 Both these factories build all the countries in the world, using air travel data to configure travel between countries.
-However, whereas **Global** implements homogeneous mixing within each country, **Global Grid** implements a simple model of hetergeneous mixing, based on average household size and population density grids. **Global Grid** also allows the user to limit the simulation to a chosen subset of countries.
-In particular, the user can run **Global Grid** on only a single country, if the user wishes.
+However, whereas **Homogeneous** implements homogeneous mixing within each country, **Heterogeneous** implements a simple model of hetergeneous mixing, based on average household size and population density grids. **Heterogeneous** also allows the user to limit the simulation to a chosen subset of countries.
+In particular, the user can run **Heterogeneous** on only a single country, if the user wishes.
 For both of these world factories, the recommended scale factor is 0.0005.

 Scenarios are configured using YAML.
 A scenario consists of a choice of world factory, and a choice